 The Supervising Administrator shall be responsible for addressing the concerns regarding unprofessional conduct to determine whether they may have merit and appear to involve unprofessional conduct that may warrant a response in the form of an informal resolution or sanction.
 The Supervising Administrator shall conduct an inquiry into the nature, severity, and frequency of the concerns to determine how to resolve the concerns.
-The Supervising Administrator may delegate certain inquiry actions to, and otherwise seek the assistance of Faculty Relations, in addition to other faculty or staff as appropriate; for example, an advisory investigative committee assigned by the Supervising Administrator.
-If Faculty Relations assists with an inquiry, Faculty Relations will report the results of their inquiry, including recommendations for disposition of the matter, to the Supervising Administrator for their consideration.
+See the definition of Inquiry, Part IV.B.5 above.